2014 Talking Points for Conversations with Legislators

 MU Measures Up

-- MU now has an enrollment surpassing 34,700 students.
-This represents the 11th consecutive year of record student enrollment.
+- MU now has an enrollment surpassing 34,600 students.

 - MU has the fastest enrollment growth of any university in the Association of American Universities.